codebank-jo/ZeroBiteAI/README.md

 ## Usage Guidelines

-- Open your web browser and navigate to the provided local URL (e.g., `http://127.0.0.1:7860/inventory`, `/menu`, `/sales`, or `/leftover`) to access the dashboard.
+- Open your web browser and navigate to the provided local URL (e.g., `http://127.0.0.1:7860/inventory`, `/menu`, `/sales`, `/leftover`, `/salesdetails`, or `/testdata`) to access the dashboard.
-- Use the sidebar to switch between Inventory List, Menu List, Sales Report, and Leftover Report.
+- Use the sidebar to switch between Inventory List, Menu List, Sales Report, Sales Details, Leftover Report, and Test Data Generator.
-- Use the filter box to search by material/type (inventory), menu item/type (menu), or menu item/reason (leftover).
+- Use the filter box to search by material/type (inventory), menu item/type (menu), menu item/reason (leftover), or menu item (sales details).
 - Use the date filter and page number control to navigate through paginated data.
 - Click "Refresh Data" to reload the latest data from the JSON files.
 - Menu items display image thumbnails and prices in GBP.
 - The Leftover Report page provides:
   - A table of food waste/leftover items with pagination and filtering.
   - Graphs for loss per menu item (bar chart) and loss by date (line chart), displayed side by side and using the full width of the page.
+- The Sales Details page provides:
+  - A table of sales transactions with pagination, filtering, and date selection.
+  - A trend graph showing quantity sold per item by date (full width).
+- The Test Data Generator page allows you to generate random sales data for 1–90 days, based on your menu items and their available stock.

 ## Features